A three-week program totaling 5 (semester) hours of ABA-approved credit. The one-week modules include:

 Student evaluation and grading are entirely within the discretion of Duquesne University.
 Acceptance of any credit or grade given for the program is at the discretion of the student's home school.

-In addition to the classroom program and time spent in Luxembourg and Strasbourg, a number of cultural excursions in Germany are included at no extra cost, such as: a Rhine River cruise through the World Heritage site of wine valleys and more than 40 hilltop castles, the birth house museum of Beethoven in Bonn, a guided tour of the Augustusburg Palace at Brühl and visits to the local courts and city hall.
+In addition to the classroom program and time spent in Luxembourg and Paris, a number of cultural excursions in Germany are included at no extra cost, such as: a Rhine River cruise through the World Heritage site of wine valleys and more than 40 hilltop castles, the birth house museum of Beethoven in Bonn, a guided tour of the Augustusburg Palace at Brühl and visits to the local courts and city hall.

 Optional Externships (1 Credit Value)